 According to the IPC, hurt refers to an act of inflicting pain, suffering, or discomfort on another person; this might entail physical harm like agony or disorder or even a brief health problem.
 Hurt is defined in IPC Section 319.
 Determining the offence of hurt depends in large part on the intent and knowledge of the person causing the harm.

 Noteworthy is the fact that Section 321 IPC refers to intentionally causing harm to someone when the perpetrator knows that the victim would suffer harm.
 This part does not address emotional or mental injury.
 Basic hurt is defined in Section 319, and severe hurt is defined in Section 320.
 These two types of injury are as follows.
-It is not required for there to be direct physical contact for there to be an indirect damage; harm can occur indirectly through other mechanisms.
+It is not required for there to be direct physical contact for there to be indirect Damage; harm can occur indirectly through other mechanisms.

 Pain that is felt by the body as a result of genuine physical contact induced by an aggressive attack is referred to as injury.
 It covers minor injuries like scrapes and bruises.
 Section 112 of the Bharatiya Nyaya Sanhita, 2023 defines 'harm' as "Whoever causes bodily pain, disease, or infirmity to any person is said to cause hurt."